-The EUSBSR is implemented, among others, by means of Flagships Projects – projects and processes.
-Flagships Projects demonstrate the process and progress of the EUSBSR, and may serve as pilot examples for desired change.
-A Flagship Project is frequently the result of a policy discussion within a Policy Area/Horizontal Action.
+The EUSBSR is implemented, among others, by means of Flagships – projects and processes.
+Flagships demonstrate the process and progress of the EUSBSR, and may serve as pilot examples for desired change.
+A Flagship is frequently the result of a policy discussion within a Policy Area/Horizontal Action.
 It fleshes out the ambition of a Policy Area/Horizontal Action in a specified field.
 It may, for example, develop key solutions, new methodologies, practises or be a network looking for new forms of cooperation.
-Flagships Projects may also concern key investments of regional importance.
+Flagships may also concern key investments of regional importance.

 Are you leading an ongoing project or just have an idea you want to develop that can contribute to implementing the EUSBSR?
 Then consider becoming a Flagship or a Seed Money Project.